Afterburner: Principle

-The first jet engine with after-burner was the E variant of Jumo 004.
+The first jet engine with after-burner was the E variant of the Jumo 004.

 Rear part of a sectioned Rolls-Royce Turbomeca Adour.

 The afterburner with its four combustion rings is clearly seen at the center.

 Jet-engine thrust is an application of Newton's reaction principle, in which the engine generates thrust because it increases the momentum of the air passing through it.
 Thrust depends on two things: the velocity of the exhaust gas and the mass of the gas exiting the nozzle.
 A jet engine can produce more thrust by either accelerating the gas to a higher velocity or ejecting a greater mass of gas from the engine.
 Designing a basic turbojet engine around the second principle produces the turbofan engine, which creates slower gas, but more of it.
 Turbofans are highly fuel efficient and can deliver high thrust for long periods of time, but the design tradeoff is a large size relative to the power output.
 Generating increased power with a more compact engine for short periods can be achieved using an afterburner.
 The afterburner increases thrust primarily by accelerating the exhaust gas to a higher velocity.

-The following values and parameters are for an early jet engine, the Pratt & Whitney J57, stationary on the runway, and illustrate the high values of afterburner fuel flow, gas temperature and thrust compared to those for the engine operating within the temperature limitations for its turbine.
+The following values and parameters are for an early jet engine, the Pratt & Whitney J57, stationary on the runway,and illustrate the high values of afterburner fuel flow, gas temperature and thrust compared to those for the engine operating within the temperature limitations for its turbine.